 This face-framing caramel ombré brings a radiant glow to your look, with golden tones that highlight your features while blending seamlessly into a soft brunette base.

-Caramel Highlights Balayage
+Golden Caramel Highlights Balayage

 Golden caramel ribbons meet hand-painted dimension in this glowing balayage.
 It’s the ultimate brunette refresh, soft, radiant, and effortlessly natural.